Sultana-akther20/project-quiz/README.md

 I used form to make username and submit to play the quiz.
 ### Known bugs

+### content
+Content was written by me but I have got lots of ideas and helps to create this website.
 ### get helps from
 1. From my teacher
 2. From code institute website